Thinkwise/docs/docs/iam_dev/model.md

 title: Model
 ---

 To make an application available in IAM, the model of the application must be synchronized from the Software Factory.
-On synchronization, the Intelligent Application Manager retrieves a copy of the model from the Software Factory database.
+Upon synchronization, the Intelligent Application Manager retrieves a copy of the model from the Software Factory database.

 After synchronization, roles need to be created for the project version and one or more applications need to be set up.